goodinc/ctzn-ui/README.md

 # CTZN User Interface

-These are HTML and CSS patterns used on ctznapp.com and getctzn.com
+These are HTML and CSS patterns for [ctznapp.com](http://ctznapp.com) and [getctzn.com](http://getctzn.com)

-You can browse the patterns here:
+The patterns are published on GitHub:
 <http://goodinc.github.io/ctzn-ui/>

 ## Project Goals